from collections import defaultdict

 self.intensity_range = self._parse_range(

-intensity, 'intensity_range', min_constraint=0)
+'intensity_range',

-self.restore = _parse_restore(restore)
+self.restore = None

 def apply_transform(self, subject: Subject) -> Subject:

-if any(isinstance(n, str) for n in self.axes):
+if any(isinstance(axis, str) for axis in self.axes):

 subject.check_consistent_orientation()